 Overnight in Asmara.

-Day 2 of the expedition will be a Monday, which is the day that Keren animal market takes place, probably the best livestock market I have ever seen.
+Day 3, which is the day that Keren animal market takes place, probably the best livestock market I have ever seen.

 We will take our time visiting the market, including plenty of free time for taking pictures, interacting with locals and just discovering it on your own.